KozlovN1/Interface2Polar/README.md

 Examples of all of the parameters are given in config_template.m.
 Upon the first run of the program, a wizard provides you with an option to copy this template or to select a pre-configured file.

+The program was applied for processing images in experimental work [Kozlov V. G., Zimasova A. R., Kozlov N. V. Stability of liquid-liquid interface in unevenly rotating horizontal cylinder // Interfacial Phenomena and Heat Transfer.
+2024.
+Vol. 12.
+Iss.
+1. P. 63–74.
+DOI: 10.1615/InterfacPhenomHeatTransfer.2023050051].